 Lead (IV) Acetate Uses

-- Used as an oxidising agent in organic synthesis
+- Used as an oxidizing agent in organic synthesis

 - Lead (IV) acetate causes irritation in the skin, eye and respiratory tract.